 It’s entirely open-source and powered by a community of developers working eagerly to make WordPress better and more secure.
 Community support, Facebook groups, WordPress forums, and YouTube tutorials are some of the many ways you can learn and get acquainted with the WordPress platform.

 WordPress also has a significant stake in the eCommerce industry with WooCommerce.
 A powerful plugin, WooCommerce allows you to create and manage an eCommerce store on WordPress.

-If you want to test the platform, you can do so by downloading a web server emulation software like XAMPP.
+If you want to test the platform, you can download a web server emulation software like XAMPP.
 An open-source tool, the software allows you to download WordPress on your PC, without ever having to pay for domain names or hosting.

-Founded in 2003 in the United States, SquareSpace is a powerful closed source CMS that allows you tons of powerful functionalities when it comes to building a website, managing content, and publishing posts.
+Founded in 2003 in the United States, SquareSpace is a powerful closed source CMS that allows you tons of powerful functionalities for building a website, managing content, and publishing posts.

-But the bright side is that SquareSpace is pretty nifty when it comes to performance.
+But the bright side is that SquareSpace is pretty nifty in performance.
 Since the company manages everything, and you’re only paying for the subscription, you won’t have to worry about performance or security problems at all.
 In our opinion, we would rank SquareSpace better in terms of security and performance than WordPress.

 If you’re a beginner looking to create a site and don’t want to go into managerial complications, then choose SquareSpace.

 A recent competitor in the market, Wix, has slowly grown into a powerful CMS.
 The platform holds to its advertising by allowing you to create aesthetically designed websites with just a drag-and-drop builder.